-Analysis: What are the Seahawks’ top 3 needs in the draft?
-And which players might be the best fit?
+Analyzing the Seahawks’ top three needs in the NFL draft and the best players to fill them

 With just three picks in the NFL draft, and only one in the first 129, expectations for what the Seahawks will get are understandably tempered.

-Seattle figures to try to trade down and acquire more picks.
-But with no pick until 56th in the second round, it may be more challenging than usual to turn a few picks into many.
+They figure to try to trade down and acquire more picks.
+But with no pick until the 56th, in the second round, it may be more challenging than usual to turn a few picks into many.

-And holding just one pick before the late fourth round means the Seahawks aren’t going to be able to address a ton of needs easily.
-That’s assuming, of course, you think that’s their goal, and not just trying to take the best player available.
-With so few picks, Seattle more than ever might go BPA.
+Holding just one pick before the late fourth round means the Seahawks aren’t going to be able to address a ton of needs easily.
+That’s assuming that’s their goal, and not just trying to take the best player available.
+With so few picks, they more than ever might go BPA.

 But like all teams, the Seahawks enter the draft with some positions that appear to be more logical needs than others.

-Here are three what I think are three positions of need and three players who might be good fits for Seattle with the 56th pick, or with a pick a little lower if the Seahawks do trade down.
+Here are what I think are three positions of need and three players who might be good fits for the Seahawks with the 56th pick.

 Offensive line